 - A massive variety of melee weapons appear in Rifts, including Vibroweapons ranging from standard knives and axes to esoteric weapons like scythes and kusari-gamas (strangely they do not vibrate, despite the name).
 Interestingly enough, it is noted in the game books that the setting's Humongous Mecha typically do not use equally humongous swords, preferring instead modern weapons.

-- Most Giant Robots, instead of using a handheld weapon, mount a Blade Beneath The Shoulder in a retractable housing.
+- Most Giant Robots, instead of using a handheld weapon, mount a Blade Below the Shoulder in a retractable housing.
 German mechs are starting to carry vibro-axes, electrified maces, kinetic hammers, and plasma whips into battle however; along with shields that can mount missile launchers.